 In February 2018, 2019 and 2020, the University of Nebraska and NGPC collared 240 mule deer does and subsequently caught their fawns to study mule deer doe and fawn survival rates, mortality factors and habitat use in southwest and northwest Nebraska.
-Researchers will continue to catch fawns in northwest Nebraska during the summer of 2020.
-Preliminary results have shown poorer than expected doe and fawn survival.
+Preliminary results have shown poorer than expected doe (58%) and fawn (~25%) survival.

--Luke Meduna, Nebraska Game and Parks Commission
+-Luke Meduna, Nebraska Game and Parks Commission.